cpt8c8/OO-Language-Comparison/README.md

 #### Constructing/initializing
 ##### Kotlin
-Kotlin allows for both a primary constructor and mutiple secondary contructors.
+Kotlin allows for both a primary constructor and multiple secondary constructors.
 A primary constructor is placed in the class header as shown.
 ```kotlin
 class Example constructor(exOne: String) {
 }